Techtonica/curriculum/data-structures/stack.md

 - Differentiate stack and queue.

 ### Common Mistakes / Misconceptions

 - Array and stack seem similar at first glance.
-While stack can be implemented using array, the data in array can be access randomly whereas stack must be access according to order.
+While stack can be implemented using array, the data in array can be accessed randomly, whereas stack must be accessed according to order.

 ### Guided Practice

 Explain and discuss as a class the steps involved in writing a stack structure, including:
 - Constructor
 - Push/Enqueue